Abrikot/iExecTechnicalTest/README.md

 1. An API allows to create tasks and retrieve the count of tasks.
 2. These tasks are stored in a database.

-The following features are still to be added:
+3. Requesting the count of tasks on an already-deployed Smart-Contract.

-1. Adding a new endpoint GET /blockchain/tasks/count allowing to call the taskCount() function of a Smart-Contract already deployed on Goerli.
+The following feature is still to be added:

-2. Adding a new endpoint POST /blockchain/tasks allowing to trigger the newTask() function on the same Smart-Contract.
+1. Adding a new endpoint POST /blockchain/tasks allowing to trigger the newTask() function on the same Smart-Contract.
    The BlockchainTask (with transaction ID and date) should be stored in MongoDB in a dedicated collection ( BlockchainTask collection).